-I like to top the dip with a few sprigs of parsley for a colorful garnish.
-If you like parsley, you can add a handful of chopped parsley, but then this dish becomes more of an eggplant salad than baba ghanoush spread.
+I like to top the dip with a few sprigs of fresh parsley for a colorful garnish.
+If you like parsley, you can add a handful of chopped parsley, but then this dish becomes more of an eggplant salad than baba ganoush spread.

 Tahini is an optional ingredient.
 Sesame allergy is the ninth most common food allergy among children and adults in the U.S. If you or the people you cook for have a sesame allergy, don't worry, you can still make delicious baba ganoush without tahini.
 You may substitute tahini with equal amounts of olive oil.

 If you have an oven, then you can make baba ganoush.
-Use your oven’s broil setting to scorch and char the eggplant all over to get that smoky flavor.
+Use your oven's broil setting to scorch and char the eggplant all over to get that smoky flavor.
 This will take several minutes on each side.
-Don’t skimp on cook time.
-The eggplant needs to cook through.
-Raw eggplant is not delicious.
+Don't skimp on cook time.
+The eggplant needs to cook through for a creamy dip.
+Raw or undercooked eggplant is not delicious.
 You may want to run the vent if the oven gets too smoky.

-If you have a grill, then you may set your grill to high heat and scorch the eggplant on all sides over the grill.
+If you have a grill, then you may set your grill to high heat and scorch the eggplant on all sides for a smoky flavor.
+This is not grilled eggplant, be sure to char the skin and cook the eggplant flesh until it becomes a soft, creamy texture.
 Close the lid in between turns.

 This is my least favorite method because the eggplant juices bubble and leak as the skin chars, leaving a burnt mess on your cooktop to be cleaned up.
 However, if you don't have an oven or grill, then you can scorch the eggplant directly over the open flame of a gas cooktop until charred on all sides.